-ARTICLE III DEFINITIONS
+ARTICLE 3 DEFINITIONS

-- 3.1 "Employee" refers to any employee who is included in the appropriate unit as defined in Article II and is therefore covered by the terms and provisions of this Agreement. - 3.2 "Negotiable items" means employees' salaries, hours, health and welfare benefits, leave and transfer policies, safety conditions of employment, class size, evaluation procedures, organization security, procedures for processing grievances. - 3.3 "Right to consult" means employees shall have the right to consult on educational objectives, courses and curriculum, selection of textbooks and any other matters which are of concern to the board and the association. - 3.4 "Negotiate in good faith" means a serious and honest effort on the part of each party to reach agreement, including, but not limited to, the duty on the part of each party to provide the other with all information, record data, worksheets and budgetary materials which may be relevant to the negotiations of negotiable items, and also the duty to meet and negotiate as provided by Section 3543.7 of the Act. - 3.5 "Unpaid Leave of Absence" means that an employee shall receive no district paid fringe benefits, such as medical or dental, unless specifically granted by the board in its approval of leaves. - 3.6 "School day" means the amount of time each day of classes during which students are required to be in school, unless otherwise provided for in this Agreement. - 3.7 "Immediate family" means mother, father, stepmother, stepfather, grandmother, grandfather, father-in-law, mother-in-law, grandchild, son, son-in-law, daughter, daughter-in-law, stepchild, brother, sister, spouse or any relative living in the immediate household. - 3.8 "Daily Rate of Pay" means the annual rate of pay divided by the number of teacher contract days.
+- 3.1 "Employee" refers to any employee who is included in the appropriate unit as defined in Article II and is therefore covered by the terms and provisions of this Agreement. - 3.2 "Negotiable items" means employees' salaries, hours, health and welfare benefits, leave and transfer policies, safety conditions of employment, class size, evaluation procedures, organization security, procedures for processing grievances. - 3.3 "Right to consult" means employees shall have the right to consult on educational objectives, courses and curriculum, selection of textbooks and any other matters which are of concern to the board and the association. - 3.4 "Negotiate in good faith" means a serious and honest effort on the part of each party to reach agreement, including, but not limited to, the duty on the part of each party to provide the other with all information, record data, worksheets and budgetary materials which may be relevant to the negotiations of negotiable items, and also the duty to meet and negotiate as provided by Section 3543.7 of the Act. - 3.5 "Unpaid Leave of Absence" means that an employee shall receive no district paid fringe benefits, such as medical or dental, unless specifically granted by the board in its approval of leaves. - 3.6 "School day" means the amount of time each day of classes during which students are required to be in school, unless otherwise provided for in this Agreement. - 3.7 "Immediate family" means mother, father, brother, sister, daughter, son, step-mother, step-father, step-sister, step-brother, step-son, step-daughter, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, daughter-in-law, aunt, uncle, foster son, foster daughter, foster parent, domestic partners (registered with the Secretary of State), and grandchildren. - 3.8 "Daily Rate of Pay" means the annual rate of pay divided by the number of teacher contract days.